robobyn/pdf-to-png-service/README.md

 $ source env/bin/activate
 ```

-Install Flask and Wand using pip:
+Install Flask, python-magic and Wand and other dependencies using pip:

 ```
 $ pip install -r requirements.txt